Alexandra Stevenson: Injury and return

 Stevenson experienced shoulder pain in 2003 at the Wimbledon Championships.
 She worked on strengthening the area, but was unable to repair the tear.
 Stevenson went to Birmingham, Alabama, where Dr. James Andrews performed a type II labral repair on her right shoulder in September 2004.
 In 2006, following 18 months of shoulder strengthening, Stevenson began to mount a comeback.

 Stevenson played in the qualifying round at 2006 Wimbledon, but after defeating Jelena Dokić, a player that she had played in 1999 in the Wimbledon quarterfinals, when they were both qualifiers, she suffered a pectoral strain and fell in the second round of qualifiers.
-At the 2006 Cincinnati Open, she also had a successful run in the qualifying round, but continued shoulder pain caused her to fall in the final round to Chan Chin-wei, 6–3, 3–6, 5–7.
+At the 2006 Cincinnati Open, she also had a successful run in the qualifying round, but continued shoulder pain caused her to fall in the final round to Chan Chin-wei, in three sets.
 By 2009, Stevenson gained shoulder strength and posted strong results.
 In 2010, Kevin Wilk, Dr. Andrews' physical therapist, said that Stevenson's shoulder "feels like a non-surgical arm."

 Stevenson won the Sarasota Clay Court Invitational in April 2012.